-The Partnership had 26,426 and 52,691 redeemable preferred units outstanding with a carrying value of \$27.1 million and \$54.0 million as of June 30, 2017 and December 31, 2016, respectively.
-The aforementioned amounts included accrued distributions of \$0.7 million as of June 30, 2017 and \$1.3 million as of December 31, 2016.
+The Partnership had 26,426 and 52,691 redeemable preferred units outstanding with a carrying value of \$27.1 million and \$54.0 million as of September 30, 2017 and December 31, 2016, respectively.
+The aforementioned amounts included accrued distributions of \$0.7 million as of September 30, 2017 and \$1.3 million as of December 31, 2016.
 The redeemable preferred units are classified as mezzanine equity on the consolidated balance sheets since redemption is outside the control of the Partnership.
 The redeemable preferred units are entitled to an annual distribution of 10% of the outstanding funded capital of the redeemable preferred units, payable on a quarterly basis in arrears.

 The redeemable preferred units are convertible into common and subordinated units at any time at the option of the redeemable preferred unitholders.
 The redeemable preferred units have an adjusted conversion price of \$14.2683 and an adjusted conversion rate of 30.3431 common units and 39.7427 subordinated units per redeemable preferred unit, which reflects the reverse split described in Note 1 - Business and Basis of Presentation and the capital restructuring related to the IPO.
-The redeemable preferred unitholders can elect to have the Partnership redeem, at face value, up to 26,426 redeemable preferred units as of December 31, 2017, plus any accrued and unpaid distributions.

-The Partnership shall have the right, at its sole option, to redeem an amount of redeemable preferred units equal to the units being redeemed by an owner of preferred units as of each December 31.
-Any amount of a given year's redeemable preferred units eligible for redemption not redeemed as of December 31 shall automatically convert to common and subordinated units during the first quarter of the following year.
+The redeemable preferred unitholders can elect to have the Partnership redeem, at face value, all remaining redeemable preferred units as of December 31, 2017, plus any accrued and unpaid distributions.
+All redeemable preferred units not redeemed as of 2017 year end shall automatically convert to common and subordinated units during the first quarter of 2018.

-For the six months ended June 30, 2017, 19,641 redeemable preferred units were redeemed for \$20.1 million, including accrued unpaid yield.
-For the three months ended June 30, 2017, 6,899 redeemable preferred units were redeemed for \$7.1 million, including accrued unpaid yield.
-For the six months ended June 30, 2017, 6,624 redeemable preferred units totaling \$6.6 million were converted into 200,996 common units and 263,247 subordinated units as a result of the mandatory conversion subsequent to December 31, 2016.
+For the nine months ended September 30, 2017, 19,641 redeemable preferred units were redeemed for \$20.1 million, including accrued unpaid yield, and 6,624 redeemable preferred units totaling \$6.6 million were converted into 200,996 common units and 263,247 subordinated units as a result of the mandatory conversion subsequent to December 31, 2016.
 For the year ended December 31, 2016, 6,064 redeemable preferred units totaling \$6.1 million were converted into the equivalent of 184,006 common units and 240,986 subordinated units on an adjusted basis.